mx2913/funkwhale/docs/user_documentation/accounts/create_account.md

-# Create a Funkwhale account
+# Create your Funkwhale account

 ```{tip}
 Use our [Pod Picker tool](https://network.funkwhale.audio/dashboards/d/overview/network-overview) to find the perfect pod for you!